SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

-Since selection can hold multiple item, there is an impact on the protocol to react to selection changes.
+Since selection can hold multiple items, there is an impact on the protocol to react to selection changes.
-Indeed, lists, filtering list, trees, and tables offers the `whenSelectionChangedDo:`API and not `whenSelectedItemDo:`.
+Indeed, lists, filtering lists, trees, and tables offer the `whenSelectionChangedDo:`API and not `whenSelectedItemDo:`.
 The argument of the block is then a selection instance of `SingleSelectionMode` or `MultipleSelectionMode` (`SpSingleSelectionMode`, `SpMultipleSelectionMode`, or `SpTreeMultipleSelectionMode` and `SpTreeSingleSelectionMode`).